afiodorov/afiodorov.github.io/_posts/2015-05-09-great-goods.md

 valid objection.
 However I would like to remind my readers that side by side comparisons often lead to a disproportionate weight assigned to characteristics that differentiate products.
-"Wouldn't it be cool if my laptop lasted as long as my tablet", - I thought to myself one day.
+"Wouldn't it be cool if my laptop lasted as long as my tablet" - I thought to myself one day.
 I googled for a laptop with longest battery life, YOLO'd for life and bought the item.
 No regrets.

 As a bonus: you can install a regular linux distribution on it and it will work